Khammouane province: Important bird areas

 The Khammouane IBA is in the Phou Hin Poun NBCA.
 The IBA is 79,000 ha in size with an elevation of 200–900 m.
-The topography and habitat are characterized by sparsely vegetated limestone karst, semi-evergreen forest, mixed deciduous forest, as well as non-calcareous substrate.
-The IBA is notable for supporting the sooty babbler (Stachyris herberti) and a taxon of François' langur (Trachypithecus francoisi).
+The topography and habitat are characterized by sparsely vegetated limestone karst, semi-evergreen forest, and mixed deciduous forest.
+The IBA is known for supporting the sooty babbler (Stachyris herberti) and François' langur (Trachypithecus francoisi).

 Demographics

 The population of the province according to the 2015 census is 392,052.

 Administrative divisions

 The province is composed of the following nine districts: